-This exercise tool is made up of ropes and pulleys and Madonna is said to be a big fan (and you’ve seen her arms, right?).
+This exercise tool is made up of ropes and pulleys and Madonna is said to be a big fan.
 Crystal and Seabourn ships also boast Kinesis walls for a workout that will push you to your limit, in the best possible way.

 8 – A Real Power Plate

 No, we’re not asking you to skip the steak and chips for a plate of spinach and kale – RCI Freedom class ships boast Power Plates, which are exercise machines that take the hard work out of working out.